Argonne-National-Laboratory/BCUS/README.md

     *NOTE: In windows, to permanently set the environmental variables you also need to use the setx command*

 * Install R packages
 Install the R packages sensitivity, ggplot2, lhs, car, triangle, gridextra using the ruby script install_Rpackages.rb.
-This script calls the RinRuby included in BCUS to install the R packages in a manner that they are accessible by `rinruby` as needed by BCUS.
+This script calls `rinruby` to install the R packages in a manner that they are accessible by `rinruby` as needed by BCUS.
 To do that, open a command window and type the following command

     `ruby -S install_Rpackages.rb`  (the -S tells ruby to search %RUBYPATH%)